halfbakedsneed/chowdown/README.md

 ### Nesting

 Using elicit, we can construct much more complex queries.
-By passing a callback in place of a selector, we have the ability to customise and describe inner queries.
+By passing a callback in place of a selector, we have the ability to customise inner queries.

 Let's say we also want to retrieve each of the author's books: